 - If you are looking for a fun and money-saving pastime, grow your own food!
 Sign up for a garden plot in Evanston.

 Instead of eating at the same old chains, try something new!
 Here's some suggestions:

 - Uncommon Ground has the first certified organic rooftop farm in the country and has won several sustainability awards.

 - Blind Faith Cafe is a certified green 100% vegetarian restaurant.

 - Edzo’s offers the option of sustainably raised beef and other products from local farms.

 - Rose's Wheat Free Bakery is organic, gluten free, peanut free, preservative free, GMO free, corn syrup free, and trans fat free as well as vegan, and vegetarian friendly.

 - Found Kitchen and Social House uses ingredients are locally-sourced from family farms, composts, and is allergy friendly.

 - Farmhouse offers locally grown, specially crafted meals and drinks.

+Buy local to reduce the miles your food has to travel and to support your local community.
+Buy organic to ensure your foods are pesticide free.
 There are two Whole Foods Markets in Evanston that sell local and organic food.
 There is also a Trader Joe’s, which refuses to sell foods with artificial colors, flavors, preservatives, and GMO ingredients.